 IAP does not normally transfer or process personal data outside of the EU.
 Most data is held in the UK.
-Some services are based in the USA.
-In order to access these services, users will have a username & password registered in the USA.
-Data stored using these services will also be stored in the USA.
+Some service providers are based in the USA.
+Data stored by these services will be stored in the UK or EU.

 To Whom Does IAP Disclose Personal Data?